 Switching PHP versions on Hypernode will remove the old version and install the new one.
 It is therefor not possible to test with 2 PHP versions on 1 Hypernode.

 Before switching your PHP version we recommend you to test your shop to see if everything works as it should in the new PHP version.
-Testing your shop without having your customers notice anything can be done with Vagrant for Hypernode.
-Vagrant is a tool that gives you the opportunity to set up a virtual staging environment.
-How you can set up your Vagrant is explained in the article How to use Vagrant as a local staging environment.
+Testing your shop without having your customers notice anything can be done with The Hypernode Docker.
+Hypernode Docker is a tool that gives you the opportunity to set up a virtual staging environment.
 You can also temporarily order a development package to test PHP 7.